The circle above indicates the time we discuss in this section

 Above photo is also by Shintogo Kunimitsu (新藤五国光) with Saya.Saya is the scabbard.
 The handle of the scabbard (white part) is made with sharkskin.
 Both photos are from Sano Museum Catalog.
 Permission granted.

-The red circle indicates the time we discuss in this chapter.
+The red circle above indicates the time we discuss in this chapter.

 Emperor Gotoba was a very talented man in many fields.
-He was very good at waka (和歌), a Japanese short poem.
-To compose waka, it requires several elements in it, such as scenery, season, one’s inner feeling with the refined sentiment, or the surrounding state with limited numbers of words.
-It really requires a literary talent.
-He was also good at equestrianism, Kemari (ball game for the upper class at that time), a great swimmer, good at Sumo, good at music, archery, swordsmanship, calligrapher, painting and became a great swordsmith.
-His contribution toward the sword field created the Golden Age of sword making in the middle Kamakura period.
-Surprisingly, Gotoba Joko was not only good at in many different fields, he really mastered in all those fields to the top level.
-Especially his waka (poetry) is highly regarded.
-He edited Shin Kokin Wakashu (新古今集).
-This is a collection of waka; it contains 1980 wakas.
+He was very good at Waka (和歌), Japanese short poem.
+To compose Waka, you are required to include several elements such as scenery, a season, one’s inner feeling with the refined sentiment, or the surrounding state, within the very limited number of words.
+It requires a literary talent.
+He was also good at equestrianism, Kemari (a ball game for upper-class men at that time), swimming, Sumo wrestling, music, archery, swordsmanship, calligraphy, painting, and even sword-making.
+His contribution toward the sword field created the golden age of Sword making in the middle Kamakura period.
+Surprisingly, Gotoba Joko was not just good at things in many different areas, but he mastered them to the top level.
+Especially his Waka (poetry) was highly regarded.
+He edited Shin Kokin Wakashu (新古今集), which was a collection of 1980 Waka poems.